roman-milk/roman-milk.github.io/teachers-trip.md

  "Take a look.
 She's in their cabin.
 Look behind her.
 You can see that book guy, the one who's always reading in the canteen.
 The bunk she's standing by.
 It's the same as ours."

  "Yea, your right.
 I recognise her face too.
 She's a teacher.
 Why is she just standing there, naked, letting them see her like that, she must be a slut?"
-Report_Story #2